 SUBJECT: Access Management Strategy

-OR

-Key 19389
+OR214: Johna Ln to Fenne Ln Sidewalks (Silverton)

+Silver Creek Falls Highway 163

+Key18745

-Yamhill County
+Marion County

 Introduction

 An access management strategy is a project delivery process required of all modernization and highway improvement projects included in the Statewide Transportation Improvement Program (STIP) which propose to modify, relocate, or remove existing public or private connections to the state highway.
 An access management strategy is developed in collaboration with cities, counties and owners of real property with the intention of documenting the location and type of highway approaches as well as evaluating the need to modify, relocate or remove existing approaches.
 The proposed modifications are based on an access management methodology that balances the economic development objectives of properties abutting the state highway with the transportation safety, access management objectives and mobility of state highways, in a manner consistent with local transportation system plans and the land uses permitted in the local comprehensive plans.